thermofisher-jch/csd-inspector/README.md

 chmod -R 777 .local

 To build:
-   Run docker-compose build
+   Run make

 To run:
-   Run docker-compose up
+   Run make debug

 The inspector should be running at http://localhost:8080/.
 See [docker-compose.override.yml]()